infinum/ios-handbook/Tips 'n tricks/Sign in with apple.md

-# Sign in with Apple

-At WWDC 2019., Apple revealed [Sign in with Apple - Apple Developer][1], a privacy and security focused login service.
+At WWDC 2019., Apple revealed **[Sign in with Apple - Apple Developer][1]**, a privacy and security focused login service.
 It provides users with a way to sign up or log in into application by leveraging the Apple ID they have set up on their devices.

 Initially it provided a nice alternative to Google/Facebook login, but as time passed, it became mandatory for all applications which are using any other type of third party login services, which is why it's necessary for you to know how to implement it.